franbonafina/franbonafina/README.md

 👉 Feel free to reach me out via, https://franbonafina.github.io

-👉 If you're interesting in know more abut me on, https://about.me/franbonafina
+👉 If you're interesting in know more about me, https://about.me/franbonafina